egorssed/You-are-what-you-eat/docs/index.md

 </div>
 Judging by the p-values, most correlations are significant.
 `Well-Being` is not a demographic marker showing significant correlations with nutrients, a similar conclusion can be made for `Aged 65+` and `Born in UK`.
-The prevalence of `White` is positively correlated with the energy provided by protein, alcohol and fibre.
+The prevalence of `White` is positively correlated with the energy provided by protein, alcohol, and fibre.
-Wards with less religious people (indicated by a higher fraction of `No religion`) seem to consume more alcohol, more fibre and more protein.
+Wards with less religious people (indicated by a higher fraction of `No religion`) seem to consume more alcohol, more fibre, and more protein.
 All in all, the nutrients show many significant correlations with demographic markers.
 However, it is difficult to judge which demographic markers can actually best predict each nutrient.
 To find the most important demographic markers, we build a prediction model for each nutrient using the demographics as independent variables.